Chopstickers

 This engraving lab does not serve food.

-It is a place where you can get engraving services and decorations on chopsticks.
+It is a place where you can get engraving services and

 No meals or full food servings are